 Q. In total, how many products does the company have on the market?

-A. Doehler offers more than 5,000 natural food ingredients – natural flavors, fruit and herbal extracts, healthy functional ingredients, cereals, vegetable milk ingredients, nut pastes, fruit and vegetable preparations, natural food colors, natural sweeteners and vegetable concentrates, chocolates, malt, coffee and tea bases, and many more.
+A. Doehler presents more than 5,000 natural food ingredients – natural flavors, fruit and herbal extracts, healthy functional ingredients, cereals, vegetable milk ingredients, nut pastes, fruit and vegetable preparations, natural food colors, natural sweeteners and vegetable concentrates, chocolates, malt, coffee and tea bases, and many more.

 Q. A Doehler Georgia representative told a local media outlet that during the pandemic many opportunities and challenges were created for the company.
 Please tell us what opportunities the pandemic created for Doehler Georgia?